Tiinusen/letsencrypt-nginx/etc/letsencrypt/README.md

-Here you will find letsencrypt configurationfiles and letsencrypt generated files.
+Here you will find letsencrypt configuration files and letsencrypt generated files.